rails/rails/guides/source/6_0_release_notes.md

 *   Allow the `:to_table` option of `remove_foreign_key` to be invertible.
     ([Pull Request](https://github.com/rails/rails/pull/33530))

-*   Fix default value for mysql time types with specified precision.
+*   Fix default value for MySQL time types with specified precision.
     ([Pull Request](https://github.com/rails/rails/pull/33280))

 *   Fix the `touch` option to behave consistently with `Persistence#touch` method.